Causal-I-ART/I-ART-tutorial/docs/source/python-package.rst

     # S array specifies the stratum or cluster index for each data point
     S = np.array([0, 0, 1, 1, 1, 2, 2, 2])

-    # Specifying the mode as 'cluster' or 'strata'; default is 'strata'
+    # Specifying the randomization_design as 'cluster' or 'strata'; default is 'strata'
-    result = iArt.test(Z=Z, X=X, Y=Y, S=S, mode='cluster', L=1000, verbose=True)
+    result = iArt.test(Z=Z, X=X, Y=Y, S=S, randomization_design='cluster', L=10000, verbose=True)

 In this example, the dataset is divided into three groups.
 The first two data points are assigned to the first group, the next three to the second group, and the final three to the third group.
-By setting the `mode` parameter to 'cluster', the function will process these groups as clusters.
+By setting the `randomization_design` parameter to 'cluster', the function will process these groups as clusters.
 You can change this to 'strata' depending on your study design.
 This approach allows the function to adapt the analysis to reflect the unique characteristics and interactions within and between each group.

 Covariate Adjustment
 -------------------------------------------